machinelabs/docs.machinelabs.ai/src/guide/configuring-labs.md

 <p class="tip">During private beta, **GPU support is only enabled for Patreon backers**.
 Thank you for your support!</p>

+### A note on host maintenance

+Since we're using Google Cloud Platform, GPU instances will terminate for host maintenance events and restart automatically.
+These maintenance events typically occur once per week.

+This means that there is a slight chance that an execution may be unexpectedly terminated by the system every once in a while.
+We're working on ironing these things out.

+For more information about maintenance events, read the [official GPU Compute Engine documentation](https://cloud.google.com/compute/docs/gpus/).

 ## Cheat Sheet

 | Property        | Description |